DataTalksClub/machine-learning-zoomcamp/cohorts/2023/06-trees/homework.md

 After which value of `n_estimators` does RMSE stop improving?
-Consider 3 decimal places for retrieving the answer.
+Consider 3 decimal places for calculating the answer.

 - 10
 - 25